Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 // This shader fills the mesh shape with a color predefined in the code.
 Shader "Example/URPUnlitShaderBasic"
 {
-    // The properties block of the shader.
+    // The properties block of the Unity shader.
 In this example this block is empty
     // because the output color is predefined in the fragment shader code.
     Properties
     { }